bjlittle/geovista/docs/src/overview.rst

 - Batteries-included access to a rich suite of mesh `filtering algorithms`_
 - Visualization performance that scales with the GPU
 - Support for large and complex geometries
-- Interoperability with `ParaView`_ through `VTK`_
+- Interoperability with `ParaView`_ through `VTK`_ (see :numref:`ecosystem-figure`)
 - Integration with the modern `Jupyter`_ ecosystem

 Development Status
 ------------------

-It's still early days for ``geovista``, but already we're excited by the potential and promise that it might offer to the Earth Science community.
+It's still early days for ``geovista``, but we're already excited about the potential and promise that it might offer to the Earth Science community.

-Our primary focus is to provision a stable API and core set of features ... but we're not there yet!
+Our primary focus at the moment is to provision a stable API and core set of features ... we're working hard on that, but we're not there yet!

-Thanks for your patience.
+Thanks for your patience 🙏

 .. comment